opentoonz/opentoonz_docs/source/creating_movements.rst

 When entering a value or operating the handle, a key position will be automatically generated at the current frame only for the set transformation; if the Global Key option is activated, keys will be generated for all of the transformations.

 If you want to set a key for an object transformation leaving its value as it is at the current frame, you can just hit Enter on the displayed value; if the Global Key option is activated, keys will be generated for all of the transformations.
-If you want to set keys for all of the object transformations leaving their values as they are at the current frame, you can use the Set Key button ( |Toonz71_293| ) available in the bottom bar of the viewer; in this case keys are created for all of the object transformations regardless of the Global Key option.
+If you want to set keys for all of the object transformations leaving their values as they are at the current frame, you can use the Set Key button (|key|) available in the bottom bar of the viewer; in this case keys are created for all of the object transformations regardless of the Global Key option.